vanaigr/MinceraftClone/README.md

 ## Dependencies

+(LINUX) g++, make, pkg-config, libglfw, libglfw-dev, libglew2.1, libglew-dev

-In order to build the project you need to have these programs:
+(WINDOWS) In order to build the project you need to have these programs:

 [GNU Make](https://www.gnu.org/software/make/)